 - Shortness of breath when lying down

 These symptoms can be caused by some of the side effects of the condition, including heart arrhythmias.
 The blocked or reduced blood flow is usually the cause of symptoms like lightheadedness, fainting, and difficulty breathing.

-Medicines may be used to help maintain proper and regular heart function.
+Medicines may be used to help the heart work better.
 These may include: